Your business is a lot like a sea anemone!

 - Accurate demand forecasting for products.
 With visibility into sales patterns, stock level, and demand forecasting, vendors can anticipate inventory needs and customer orders.

 - Reduces carrying costs.
-With more accurate understanding of your products’ demands, you’ll know how much of your manufacturing inventory (be it WIP inventory, raw materials inventory, or finished goods inventory) is in your warehouse at a given time.
+With more accurate understanding of your products’ demands, you’ll know how much of your manufacturing inventory (be it work in process inventory, raw materials inventory, or finished goods inventory) is in your warehouse at a given time.
 Then you can decrease the amount of in transit inventory in the pipeline and safety stock on hand.

 Potential Obstacles with a Vendor Managed Inventory System

 There are vendor managed inventory benefits and challenges.
 Some of the potential disadvantages of using a VMI system are:

 - Some suppliers aren’t data analytics organizations.
 They’re not up to the data analysis that VMI requires.
 Make sure you verify that the vendor you’re entering into an agreement with is comfortable with numbers.

 - It’s more difficult to dissolve the relationship if it’s not working out.
 A VMI relationship involves two organizations integrating with each other.
 Deeply integrating.
 It requires more effort to disengage and walk away with that amount of integration.